Contractor License Bond | Worldwide Insurance Specialists

 Most contractor license bonds carry terms of one year and you would need to pay another premium to renew the term.
 Failure to renew your bond can be a violation of a state or local regulation, resulting in the loss of your license.

-Can I get a contractor license bond with bad credit?
+Can I get a contractor license surety bond with bad credit?

 Yes, Worldwide Insurance, Inc. works with thousands of contractors — even those with low credit — to help them meet their bonding requirements.
 If you need a surety bond for your contractor license but have bad credit, we’ll still work with you.